The Party Promising Kashmiri Statehood Wins an Election

 The elections were held in three phases—September 18 and 25 and October 1—spanning more than 90 constituencies amid heavy security.
 The two regional parties—NC and People’s Democratic Party (PDP)—ran vehemently against BJP rule.
 The elections also saw the surprising entry of candidates backed by Sheikh Abdul Rashid, known popularly as Engineer Rashid.
 Last June, Rashid won a parliamentary seat in the Baramulla Lok Sabha constituency even though he was in a Delhi prison on charges of funding terror.
 Rashid’s People’s Unity party ran on self-determination for Jammu and Kashmir, but the NC and PDP accused People’s Unity of being supported by the BJP in order to split the opposition vote.

-A Delhi court released Rashid on interim bail on September 11 to allow him to campaign for his party, but People’s Unity could only win one seat, losing 33 seats in which it had fielded candidates.
+A Delhi court released Rashid on interim bail on September 11 to allow him to campaign for his party, but People’s Unity could win only one seat, losing 33 seats in which it had fielded candidates.

 After the election, NC regained its position as the primary political force in the region, reflecting a return to the pre-2002 political landscape.
 The electoral history of Kashmir is a complex interplay between militancy, separatism, and democratic participation.
 In 1987, the last election before separatist violence consumed the region, voter participation was 74.9 percent; by 1996, it had dropped to 53.9 percent.
 The 1996 election was marred by violence, while the 2002 vote had only 43 percent turnout amid boycott calls and violence.
 But by 2014, 65.9 percent of eligible voters cast their ballot.

-But after the revocation of statehood and limited autonomy in 2019, the political landscape shifted again.
+“swipe left below to view more authors”Swipe →But after the revocation of statehood and limited autonomy in 2019, the political landscape shifted again.
 The BJP-led government cracked down on separatist politics and militancy.
 Separatist leaders have been jailed, and their groups either banned or disbanded.
 Among them is Jamaat-i-Islami Kashmir (JeI), a powerful socio-religious organization banned in 2019 for alleged anti-India activities.

 Despite the ban, JeI publicly backed 10 independent candidates this year.
 The group’s former chief, Hameed Fayaz, endorsed its electoral efforts during his brief release on interim bail.
 But all the group’s candidates lost badly.
 Compared to Jel’s earlier sway in the region, the group’s influence has diminished, and its political prospects seem dim.

 Mirwaiz Umar Farooq—the chairman of the Hurriyat Conference, an amalgam of separatist groups—also weighed in.
-Addressing a gathering at Srinagar’s Grand Mosque, he said that the Hurriyat had never opposed elections and urged political parties to unite beyond personal interests to protect the rights of the people.
+Addressing a gathering at Srinagar’s Grand Mosque, he said that the Hurriyat had never opposed elections and he urged political parties to unite beyond personal interests to protect the rights of the people.
 He criticized the government’s actions since 2019, saying, “People fear for their land, jobs, water, and electricity.
 Today, our resources are no longer in our hands.”
 He acknowledged that elections could address civic matters and insisted that the Kashmir dispute required dialogue, not force.

 “The Hurriyat’s position remains clear: This issue must be resolved through peaceful dialogue,” he reiterated.
 “We will always raise our voice for this, and we are ready to support such efforts.”